-Experts who know what attackers know, will use those same techniques against the mobile application.
+Experts who know what attackers know will use those same techniques against the mobile application.
 The well-known OWASP Foundation lists ten commonly found areas of weakness in mobile applications.
 These, and more, are all examined during a mobile application penetration test:

 - Improper Platform Usage.
 This occurs with the violation of published guidelines, the violation of convention and unintentional misuse.
 For example, an application that requires permissions surplus to its functional requirements likely increases risk.

 - Insecure Data Storage.
 Imagine a scenario where sensitive data is inadvertently cloud synced to a location that has open access to the public.
-This would represent high risk for the confidentiality of that data.
+This would represent a high risk for the confidentiality of that data.